Is Church Tithing Tax Deductible?

 With this distinction in mind, you can carefully consider the tax implications of your tithing contributions.

-This article is for general information only.
-It does not make recommendations nor does it provide advice to address your personal circumstances.
-To make an informed decision, always contact a registered tax professional.
+This article is general information only and does not provide advice to address your personal circumstances.
+To make an informed decision you should contact an appropriately qualified professional.